``

 Ever in our thoughts, from his loving Father and Mother, Sisters, and Brother

-Cyril Frank Catchpole.
 He was a Lighterman of Davis Cottage, Kessingland Beach, Lowestoft, Suffolk.
-He was injured there on 11 September 1940 and died en route to Casualty Hospital, Union Road.
+He had been working on the South Goodwins lightship*.
+He was injured on 11 September 1940 and died at Trinity Wharf, Dover, en route to the Casualty Hospital, Union Road, on that date.
+He is buried at Kessingland cemetery; his effects were given to Cyril Edward Catchpole, a fishing boat engineer.

 Champion, W.

 William Champion.
-A mill employee, he was injured at Chitty's Mills (Granville Street) on 13 September 1944 and died at the County Hospital, aged 54.
-He was buried at St James on 19th September, 28 CQ
+A mill employee, he was injured at Chitty's Mills (Granville Street) on 13 September 1944 and died at the County Hospital, aged 55.
+He was buried on 19 September at St James, Dover.
+28 CQ

 Chapman, C. W., L., and D.

-Charles William Chapman, a labourer, and his wife Louisa Chapman died at their home 126 Mayfield Avenue on 22 May 1943.
+Although there had been much air activity during the previous week, this was, according to contemporary newspaper reports the first aerial attack on Dover for several months.
+In a bombing raid under a waning full moon seven houses were destroyed.
+Charles William Chapman, a labourer/carter, and his wife Louisa Chapman died at their home 126 Mayfield Avenue on 22 May 1943.
 He was 54 and Louisa was 53.
 One of their daughters, Doris, also died.
 She was 17.
-The other daughter was badly injured (RH).
+The other daughter was badly injured (RH)

 Chapman, R. W. J.

 Ronald Walter John Chapman.
 He was injured on 25 September 1944, at London Road, Buckland and died the next day at the Casualty Hospital, Union Road, aged 17.
-He was the son of Walter John and Esther Margaret Chapman, of 60 Tower Street, Tower Hamlets.
+He was the son of Walter John Chapman and Esther Margaret, formerly Williams, of 60 Tower Street, Tower Hamlets.
+The couple had married in 1926.

 Daisy Ethelwyn Clark.
-She died on 22nd October 1940, aged 63, at her home at 6 headstone, by Joyce BanksPriory Gate Road.
-She was buried at St James, E R 20, which was purchased on 24th April 1940, and amongst the floral tributes were those from "Jo, Doll, Mog, and Grace (the girls)", and "brother Albert" and "sister Eunice", along with one from the Officers and Staff of the Naval Store department.
-Her husband, daughters and sons-in-law, sister, and niece were amongst the mourners.
+She died on 22 October 1940, aged 63, at her home at 6 headstone, by Joyce BanksPriory Gate Road.
+She was buried at St James, Dover, ER 20, which grave was purchased on 24 April 1940, and amongst the floral tributes were those from "Jo, Doll, Mog, and Grace (the girls)" (her daughters), and "brother Albert" and "sister Eunice", along with one from the Officers and Staff of the Naval Store department.
+Her husband, daughters and sons-in-law, sister, and niece were amongst the mourners

-Her husband Ernest died on 24th October 1965, and was buried with his wife.
+Her husband Ernest died on 24 October 1965, and was buried with his wife.
 He was 90, and was a retired soldier, and a veteran of the South African Campaign.
 He had been in the siege of Ladysmith and decorated by Queen Victoria.
-His coffin was covered with the Union Flag.
+His coffin was covered with the Union Flag

 The headstone reads: